Resources

 CC Chapman - is a media creator, entrepreneur, and online marketing expert.
 Co-author of Content Rules.
 Founder of digitaldads.com.

-Content Aggregation - the process of compiling and publishing syndicated web content, including news and video.
-Commonly mistaken with content curation, content aggregation offers less control over the specificity and customization of content published.
+Content Aggregation – compiling and publishing syndicated and non-syndicated web content, including text, images and video.
+Commonly mistaken with content curation, content aggregation offers less control over the specificity and customization of content published, and does not involve any annotation or contextualization.
 Commonly a compilation of automated RSS feeds.

 Content Curator - the human element of content curation, referring to the team member within an organization tasked with finding, organizing, reviewing and adding insight to curated content prior to publication.